Herbsman/lame_sketch_9000/README.md

 ##Most likely I understand far too little of how Javascript and Jquery + UI work and am simply blind to the solution.
 Oh, well.
 Some other day.

 ##While working out bugs, found out that the Trail mode and Random mode make for a happy accidental mix :)

+##Checked out other people's assignments.
+Liked this one the most.
+It's smooth, found no bug, looks good and has good functionality! (http://rawgit.com/vdubmastertech/etch-a-sketch/master/index.html)